l7mp/l7mp/README.md

 # Installation

-The below should eventually work fine, once l7mp gets open-sourced.
+Use the below to install [l7mp](https://npmjs.org):

 ```sh
 npm install l7mp --save
 ```

-Until then, use the enclosed Dockerfile to deploy l7mp.
-At least Node.js v14 is required.
+You can also use the enclosed Dockerfile to deploy l7mp, at least Node.js v14 is required.

 # Usage example